Academic Teams & Clubs

 The Business Club offers students the opportunity to hear from leading businessmen in a wide range of fields, including real estate, investing, accounting, marketing, microfinance and investment banking.
 Additionally, members will participate in a stock market challenge and learn how to develop a diversified stock portfolio.

-Led by Coach Bobby Kaplan, the Chess Team is part of the Metropolitan Yeshiva High School League.
+Led by Coach Ken Dietz, the Chess Team is part of the Metropolitan Yeshiva High School League.
 Participants compete in matches against other yeshivot, culminating in the chess playoffs.
 The TABC Chess Team has been enormously successful and achieved a first place finish this past year.
 Tryouts for the team are held in the winter and matches begin after winter break.